 Imagine that you want to find a pair of vintage Levi’s jeans for sale on the Web.
 You go to Google and enter the search terms [vintage clothes jeans].
 Your expectation and mine might be that Google performs a search for all three terms, but what if instead it does a first search for [vintage clothes] and then a second search for [jeans] amongst the sites it receives from the first search.
 It might also include results from pages linked to or from the pages that show up in the top initial search results?
 Would Google perform multiple related searches like this?

 Chances are that you would get a very different set of search results for each approach.
 And you wouldn’t even know that Google did two searches instead of one.
 (Though you may have suspected something really odd was happening if you owned a site that sold vintage Levi’s jeans and watched Google results carefully.)

 Or imagine that you entered [vintage clothes] as your initial query, and then Google gave you a search box at the top of the results enabling you to enter another search term or phrase to use to search within the top ten results?
-The image above is a screenshot from a Google patent granted last week that would enable those types of searches within searches.
+The image above is a screenshot from a Google patent granted last week that would enable those types of multiple related searches.

-The patent tells us that in the first version of this related search approach, the second automatic search might include a search of all of the pages that link to, or are linked from a result that appears in one of the top results from the first set of results.
+The patent tells us that in the first version of this multiple related searches approach, the second automatic search might include a search of all of the pages that link to or are linked from a result that appears in one of the top results from the first set of results.
 Or, if the page showing in the initial search results is the homepage of a site, the second search might include a search of all of the pages of that site.